amverse/argoparser/README.md

 In the case long name is not explicitly specified with `arg` tag it exists anyway and calculated according to the following rules:

 - Field name is separated by capital letters.
-- Consequent items conaining only one letter are joined;
+- Consequent items containing only one letter are joined;
-- The first letter of every result's item are replaced to lowercase version of it;
+- The first letter of every result's item are replaced with lowercase version of it;
 - Result is joined by hyphen.

 For example for `FieldName` field long argument name is implicitly specified as `--field-name`.
 For UserID due to the second step the result is `--user-id`.
 Anyway, we recommend explicitly specified names.